tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 The subtle soothing reassuring voice of Instagram saying "you're all caught up" sits in stark contrast to the reality of a 4-dimensional infinity of infinite feeds within the app.
 The "feed", stories, activity feed, "search".
 Search function is the unregulated feed of our basest emotions sidestepping any notion of people you know and mmoving straight to third base with sex, abs, comedy, guns, politics, travel.
 It's a funhouse mirror of our own desires reflected back to us in an infinite feed.

+I'm optimistic for the future though - teens, raised as junkfeed-native, not web-native but algorithm-native are increasingly creating protection for themselves.
+They do not see identity:user as 1:1 rather many:many.
+They create throw-away accounts and trash existing accounts with abandon.
+They have learned to turn themselves into **junkusers** to shield themselves from the junkfeeds.